Under One Sun: Multi-Object Generative Perception of Materials and Illumination: Experimental Results

 \paragraph{\textbf{Accuracy.}}\cref{tab:results_synthetic_env} shows quantitative results of the illumination and the reflectance accuracy.
 For DRM \cite{Yenyo_2022_CVPR}, which processes only a single object, we report scores for the object with the sharpest reflectance (closest to a mirror state).
 MultiGP (single) follows the same protocol.
 For DiffusionLight \cite{phongthawee2024diffusionlight}, we provide the background consistent with their original assumptions.
 MultiGP achieves state-of-the-art accuracy across this extensive dataset. \cref{tab:results_synthetic_tex} evaluates texture estimates, where MultiGP outperforms DPI \cite{lyu2023dpi} among methods assuming known geometry.

 \paragraph{\textbf{Ablation studies.}}\cref{tab:results_synthetic_env} and \cref{tab:results_synthetic_tex} demonstrate the impact of Coordinate Scheduling, Axial Attention, and Texture Refinement.
 Our results confirm that Coordinate Scheduling and Axial Attention are critical for estimating high-fidelity illumination and reflectance.
-Furthermore, Texture Refinement---utilizing the estimated individual reflectances and shared illumination---significantly improves the accuracy of texture extraction.
+Furthermore, Texture Refinement utilizing the estimated individual reflectances and shared illumination significantly improves the accuracy of texture extraction.
+Multi-Object Coordinate Scheduling and Axial Attention further attenuate non-shared Global Illumination signals, hence our no-cross-talk assumption in Multi-Object Diffusion. \cref{tab:results_synthetic_env} and \cref{tab:results_synthetic_tex} directly ablates GI in the inputs: GI-on yields 1.28 logRMSE vs. 1.33 for GI-off—MultiGP models real GI.